- GO TO CONSUMER SITE

-NOTE: We recommend prepping the hair with the Sam Villa Texturizing Iron.
+NOTE: We recommend prepping the hair with the Professional Texturizing Iron.
 Not only will this create texture for the braid, but it will add pliability and grip to the hair.

 Grab a section about an inch thick beginning at the top of the ear.
 Take an identical section on the opposite side of the head as well, then gather both sections to the back of the head where we are going to start tying our knots.

 Using the rhythm and method of the slip-tie braid, lets begin to tie the shoe."
 Check out the slip-tie braid tutorial here to understand the hand form and rhythm better.

 Take one section in each hand.
 Making a fist, you will bring your knuckles together facing inwards.
 With your left hand create a peace sign, which will be your anchor.
 Take the section in your right hand and wrap it down and around the peace sign, pinching it with your left thumb, pull the hair through then pull the two ends vertically to tie a knot.
 Pull the knot that you created to the left of center and hold with yoru left hand.